skramm/homog2d/docs/homog2d_manual.md

 ### 3.5 - Ellipse

 We follow here the traditional parametrization of ellipses: center point, semi-major (a) and semi-minor (b) distances, and angle between main axis and horizontal axis.
 Internally, it is stored as a conic in its matrix form (see [build options](#build_options) for details).

+_Warning: support for ellipse is only partial at present, several features available with all the other primitives may not all be available for this type_

 ![ellipse1](ellipse1.png)